GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

         gcloud compute instances list

     The managed instances in the group have names that start with the base-instance-name, i.e. `hello-group`.
-You may use the names to check the progress of instance creation as you did above with a single instance, and then you may use the IP addresses to see your application running on port 8080 of each instance.
+You can use the names to check the progress of instance creation as you did above with a single instance, and then you can use the IP addresses to see your application running on port 8080 of each instance.

 ### Create a load balancer